monkphin/nlaw/README.md

   1 file changed, 5 insertions(+), 4 deletions(-)
   ```

-4. To push the change and also the new branch to GitHub you will need to use a slight variation on the git push command used previously, this time using 'git push --set-upstream origin bootstrap_5'
+4. To push the change and also the new branch to GitHub you will need to use a slight variation on the git push command used previously, this time using 'git push --set-upstream origin bootstrap_5'.
+This should only be needed for the first push.
+From that point on you can use git push as normal.

   ```
   darren@localhost MINGW64 ~/Code/nlaw (bootstrap_5)